CSIRO-enviro-informatics/addrmb11-linkset/README.md

 This specific Linkset’s files are listed in above in Repository Content.

 ### Linkset data format
-In its long list of statements, this Linkset expresses each link link this:
+In its long list of statements, this Linkset expresses each link like this:

 * Statement ACT57533425 says:
   * Address GAACT718763866